2023 Pre-Season Parent Information

-League Games will be Saturdyays starting at end of March.
+League Games will be Saturdays starting at end of March.
 There are multiple out of league games to be scheduled.

-10U: Clash for the Cup Saturday May 14th
+10U: Clash for the Cup Saturday May 20th and Sunday May 21st

-14U: We typically have 3 tournaments and several play days scheduled for the 7/8 team.
-At least one Tournament will be for select players only the others will have an A and B Division.
-We will participate in the annual Clash for the Cup on May 15th.
+14U: We typically have 3 tournaments and several play days scheduled for the 14U team.
+We will participate in the annual Clash for the Cup.
 Players will have ample opportunity in practices and games to display their abilities and improvement in order to provide themselves with the best opportunity to play in the select tournament(s).

 Information will be posted on the website under the Fundraising tab.
 It will be coordinated on a team by team basis with a Coordinator assigned to each team.
 Once this coordinator has been assigned, you will receive emails explaining the process and timing of the fundraiser.